simplefin/bank-access/README.md

 Use stderr for logging.

-## Running your script during development ##
+## Development ##

 Run your script with the credential wrapper:

-    banka run path/to/your/script
+    banka run <BANKNAME>/list-accounts

+If you are working out of the Git repo, without having installed the package, you may need to do this instead:

+    PYTHONPATH=. bin/banka run <BANKNAME>/list-accounts